alexeyjleeper/Web-Spotify-Playlist-Expander/README.md

 ![multiple expansions with same playlist](screenshots/multiple.png)

  # Local Setup:
+ *requires spotify account
 1. go to developer.spotify.com and create app with http://127.0.0.1:5000/redirect redirect uri to get required api client id and key used in SEapp.py (lines 245, 246)
-2. create venv and install flask and spotify, alternatively, install flask and spotify on your system
+2. create venv and install flask and spotipy, alternatively, install flask and spotipy on your system
 3. navigate to directory in the terminal and run: python SEapp.py
 4. open http://127.0.0.1:5000 in browser